 Aside from maintaining a healthy diet and lifestyle and following practical advice to stay healthy during the winter months, herbs, specific vitamins, and other medicinal plants offer an enormous opportunity to fortify one’s health and bounce back quickly if exposed to cold and flu viruses.
 While there are endless botanical possibilities, the following is a “Master List” of natural remedies to be familiar with and keep handy during the winter months:

-Andrographis paniculata is considered among the most popular medicinal plant, and is central to traditional medicine traditions throughout Asia.
-While andrographis has a wide array of uses, this “King of bitters” as its commonly known, is most often used in Ayurvedic and Traditional Chinese Medicine for cough, cold, flu, respiratory infections and other types of infections.3,4 Since these traditional models consider andgrographis as having “cooling” activity, it is often used to rid the body of “excess heat,” including fevers.
+Andrographis paniculata is considered among the most popular medicinal plants and is central to traditional medicine traditions throughout Asia.
+While andrographis has a wide array of uses, this “King of bitters” as it’s commonly known, is most often used in Ayurvedic and Traditional Chinese Medicine for cough, cold, flu, respiratory infections and other types of infections.3-4 Since these traditional models consider andrographis as having “cooling” activity, it is often used to rid the body of “excess heat,” including fevers.

 Andrographis has anti-bacterial properties, and its many bioactive phytonutrients have been shown to have significant antiviral activity against influenza A virus, among other viruses.5 It has been found to help alleviate or prevent several symptoms of upper respiratory tract infections, such as headaches, earaches, cough, sore throat, fever and fatigue.6 Using andrographis may shorten the duration of cough, sore throat and sick time when compared to usual care.7 It appears to work in a dose dependent manner, with higher doses of six grams per day found to be more effective than lower doses of three grams per day.8 Andrographis has been studied in children, is considered safe and well tolerated, and may reduce the severity of common cold symptoms and speed recovery time.9